mallsup75/FanPy/README.md

 Link to PDF w/ design diagram and walk through: https://github.com/mallsup75/FanPy/blob/main/fanpy_datapipeline_proj.pdf

-Keeper Value Scoring - 150 Bestballer Baseball  3/13/25
-About:
 The value score approach is a composite index combining salary and ADP where lower values of both are ideal (e.g. a “value” metric).

-The ADP ,average draft position, is sourced  from the fantrax.
+The ADP ,average draft position, is sourced  from the fantrax API.
+ADP is a moving number, and was captured prior to spring training and the ADP is the average across all fantrax tenants as of March 1 2025.

+The salary is specific to the Bestballer 150 League, and represents the bid amount/injured pickup value limited to the 12 league managers in our fantrax tenant.

 ADP was normalized , by position, with a 0-1 scale